-Art lessons are taught towards the end of the term within blocks.
+Each term the children will be either teaching Design and Technology or Art and Design.
+If the children are learning about Art and Design, then they will have a dedicated lesson each week.
 This ensures that sequences of learning can be planned and developed over a specific period of time.
 This way lessons are not just 'one off' art lesson.
-Instead teachers have the time to assess the level of skill and develop a programme of study that allows all children opportunities for rapid progression over the course of four weeks.
+Instead, teachers have the time to assess the level of skill and develop a programme of study that allows all children opportunities for continuous progression.
 Some elements will be revisited throughout these units.
 This includes planning, sketching and evaluation.
 However, we want to ensure that the children's art education goes beyond this, ensuring the children use a broad range of mediums.